-There may be at a point, the backend needs to be worked on, some time Ui needs to be worked on.
-So simply hiring two people, one for backend, one for the front end is simply a waste of resources, as well time, because, the one needs to sit free, waiting for others to do their task.
-That’s why most of the startups look for Full stack as he can flexibly work on UI as well backend both, when and as required.
+There may be a point, the backend needs to be worked on, some time Ui needs to be worked on.
+So simply hiring two people, one for the backend, one for the front end is simply a waste of resources, as well time, because, the one needs to sit free, waiting for others to do their task.
+That’s why most of the startups look for Full stack as he can flexibly work on UI as well backend both, when, and as required.

 So he always keeps on doing work and resources as well time and money saved, for employing multiple employees, for a single task.
-So as the Full Stack can do multi-task, he is the backbone for any startup.
+So as Full Stack can do multi-task, he is the backbone for any startup.

 2. Flexible to learn

-As the tech is changing proportionally to time, or I say two-four times than previous times, there is a need to be updated with the latest stack of technology.
-The same is applied for Programming, the language we may choose for a project one week ago can be replaced by the latest version or a completely new language having better features than the older one.
+As the tech is changing proportionally to time, or I say two-four times than previous times, there is a need to be updated with the latest stack of technologies.
+The same is applied for Programming languages, the language we may choose for a project one week ago can be replaced by the latest version or a completely new language having better features than the older one.
 So to tackle the changing environment, it is necessary that people learn new things as they come and go.

 So let us take a simple example of SQL and CQL, both are database languages.
-A person dedicated to working on SQL may feel difficult to move to CQl, or he may not change at all saying SQL is better.
+A person dedicated to working on SQL may feel difficult to move to CQL, or he may not change at all saying SQL is better.
 As he was dedicated to learning and working on SQL only, and not learning new.
 Whether he learns or not technology will keep changing, so in case the SQL dev needs to be replaced with CQL dev to support the changed Stack.